Rogue Central @ coredumpcentral.org

 Castle of the Winds

-Castle of the Winds is a shareware (now public domain) Roguelike game for Windows developed between 1989-93 by SaadaSoft for Epic Megagames.
+Castle of the Winds is a Roguelike game for Windows developed between 1989-93 by SaadaSoft for Epic Megagames.
 (It has been included here because it is the first Roguelike game I played :) With monsters taken from Norse mythology, the two-part game features towns with shops and an evolving story as you play, along with the randomly generated dungeons you find in Roguelikes.
-The game is 16-bit and thus will not work on 64-bit versions of Windows (or 64-bit Wine), but there are several ways to play 16-bit games under 64-bit operating systems, including 64-bit Windows 7's "XP Mode" and distributions of Linux featuring a 32-bit Wine.
+The game is 16-bit and thus will not work on 64-bit versions of Windows, but there are several ways to play 16-bit games under 64-bit operating systems, including running Windows 3.1 on DOSBox and using 32-bit Wine under Linux (which can be installed using VirtualBox under your existing operating system).
 Both the shareware and commercial parts were waived into the public domain by author Rick Saada, though the source code remains unavailable.

 LetterHunt isn't a very well-known Roguelike.
 It was made for the 2006 7DRL contest, and only updated once during the same year.
 However, it's a very fun game - the goal is to kill monsters in a row in order to form words, which are added to the score (a la Scrabble).
 LetterHunt is a very quick game, is very addictive, and is a lot of fun.
 Works on Windows, Mac, and Linux.